How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 What is in Thai bubble tea?

 Thai bubble tea is made from Thai tea mix, milk, sugar, and chewy tapioca pearls.
 The tea base is brewed with black tea and spices like star anise and cardamom, giving it a rich orange color and creamy sweetness.
-Modern versions from Bobalicious also feature dairy-free options like almond or oat milk for a lighter, vegan-friendly twist.
+Modern versions also feature dairy-free options like almond or oat milk for a lighter, vegan-friendly twist.

 What does Thai tea taste like?